EdwinB12/Explainable-Christmas/README.md

 ## Repository Structure

 - [Data](Data): This folder contains all the data needed to run the repository.
 The data can be downloaded [here](https://www.kaggle.com/competitions/tgs-salt-identification-challenge/data).
 The repository only uses the train.zip file.
+The file structure should be **Data --> train --> images, masks**

 - [Jobs](Jobs) - Python scripts execute steps 1-6 outlined above.
   - [read_and_split_data.py](Jobs/read_and_split_data.py) - Steps 1 and 2
   - [process_data.py](Jobs/process_data.py) - Steps 3 and 4
   - [train.py](Jobs/train.py) - Step 5
   - [explain.py](Jobs/explain.py) - Step 6.
-Please note this script can take several hours and is very expensive if images used are large.
+Please note this script can take several hours and is very expensive if either a large number of images are used or if the images are large.
 - [outputs](outputs) - This directory holds any midway outputs generated at the end of each script the user may want to generate to avoid rerunning sections unnecessarily.